artsCatalyst Grants

 Purpose

-artsCatalyst Grants foster interdisciplinary arts experiences that enhance classroom experiences for undergraduate students.
-These grants fund guest speaker travel/honoraria and supplemental activity materials.
+artsCatalyst Grants foster interdisciplinary arts experiences in undergraduate courses.
 Activities can be virtual or in-person and could include (but are not limited to):

 • Attending a performance or film screening